BolunDai0216/BuildingCPP/README.md

 - Assembly
 - Link

+The example files are shown in the `compile_process` folder.

 ### Pre-processor

 The task of the pre-processor is to replace any line starting with `#` with the corresponding content.
 The most common one is the `#include` operation, which includes the corresponding header file within the `.i` file.
 We can see an example of this by creating two files